L2-Lagrange/Simple-LM1875-sound-system/README.md

  <em>Left: Onset of clipping with 8 ohm load   Right: Clipping with 8 ohm load</em>
 </p>

+As the system approaches clipping on the output, it gets a little bit of fuzz on top of the sine wave before flattening out with increasing amplitude.
+When listening to music the bass tends to clip first so it doesnt sound too bad.
+This system could be designed with two power stages.
+One for a subwoofer, and one for a mid/tweeter and it would significantly improve any bass clipping issues.

+When building this system for the first time it really helps to build a simple version of the power stage.
+The design below is a simple LM1875 inverting power stage I designed.
+The output capacitor is very important in this design, but it should be removed for BTL.

 ***Single supply inverting stage, non BTL

+This can easily be built on a breadboard, which I have done several times.
+I've also built several of this power stage to use in my LR4 active system design.
+It has great performance on its own, but significantly better power performance as a BTL.

 <p align="center">
   <img src="Images/LM1875_Single_Supply_Inverting.png" width="600"><br>